 Channeling the spirit of Jugaad in Urbanism

 I remember as a child, I was berated by my father for showing too much 'jugaad-giri' or 'monkey business'; as a first response to being dangerously creative in making my own versions of toys he denied me.
 A colossal sized doll house that I wanted but could not have, I recreated using his office supplies, bedroom furniture, cardboard boxes, and electric wires that would power my handmade versions of fairy lights.
 I wasn't allowed to have a store-bought doll house so I made-do with one I could make myself with the things I could find around me.
 That's jugaad.

-In urbanism, jugaad refers to a resourceful solution sought by locals to local urban problems to something as basic as shelter, food, power and water when resources are scarce to live a dignified life.
+In urbanism, jugaad refers to a resourceful solution sought by locals to local urban problems using the resources they have or can openly find, that they can customise to their specific needs to live a dignified life.
 Simply put, it's survival-mode thinking.

-Perhaps it is an attribute given to a local genius or it is an aspirational drive of the collective to find a solution to common problems.
-Designing through jugaad adds a sense of spontaneity and uncertainty, excitement, maybe even tad-bit of craziness, which in turn churns authenticity in all of us.
+Perhaps it is an attribute given to a local genius or it is an aspirational drive of the collective to find solutions to common problems.
+Designing through jugaad adds a sense of spontaneity and uncertainty, excitement, maybe even tad-bit of absurdity, which in turn churns authenticity in all of us.

 Lateral thinking, untapped potential, that which you cannot see, but can sense, feel and channel —that's the spirit which fuels jugaad.
-Have we forgotten about this raw and dynamic energy or quality that each of possesses and abandoned it for a dull, top-down, process-orientated thinking?
+Have we forgotten about this raw and dynamic energy or quality that each of us possesses and abandoned it for a dull, top-down, process orientated thinking?

-I came across jugaad innovation on my trip to Cuba, in the town of Viñales.
-The town's DJ for the Friday fiesta created a jugaad set-up consisting of a computer monitor from the 90's, a screen-less laptop for a keyboard, a bag of CD's and a sound controller; all connected through myriad lines of cables connecting to the nearest light pole.
-With this, he entertained the locals with continuous stream of classic Cuban beats, as if this system of contraption pieced itself together for him.
+I came across a jugaad innovation on my trip to Cuba in 2015, in the town of Viñales.
+The DJ for the Friday fiesta created a jugaad style DJ set consisting of a computer monitor from the 90's, a screen-less laptop for a keyboard, a bag of CD's and a sound controller; all connected through myriad lines of cables tapping into to the nearest light pole for power.
+He entertained the locals and tourists with a continuous stream of classic Cuban beats, as if this system of contraption pieced itself together for him.
 Until somebody predictably tripped over and unplugged it all.
 It didn't take too long for the system to be back-up again, running tunes seamlessly like the we do so effortlessly through our smartphones.

 The age of the Anthropocene is all one hears about these days.
 Undeniably, it is unfolding in the background, whether we like it or not.
-We are surrounded by unprecedented change in our environment and human evolution.
-A generational shift towards co-production, equity and the individual innovation is upon us. so here's a question to end this topic to tickle all our brains:
+We are surrounded by unprecedented change in our environment, climate, and human evolution.
+A generational shift towards co-production, equity and the individual innovation is upon us.
+So here's a million-dollar question:

-How can jugaad or 'survival-mode' thinking help us derive creative self-built sustainable design solutions in all facets of our lives—from our homes to the neighbourhood?
+How can jugaad or 'survival-mode' thinking help us derive creative homegrown sustainable design solutions in all facets of our lives—from our homes to the neighbourhood?